mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf2861-exception.md

 ---
 title: CPF2861Exception class
+description: The exception that is thrown when To-file {0} in {1} not found or not created.

 ---

 The exception that is thrown when To-file {0} in {1} not found or not created.